 What happens after I serve a notice to build up to, but not over, the boundary line?

-You may start work one month after your notice was served.
+You may start work one month after you serve your notice.
 This work may include footings and foundations that extend under the adjoining owner’s land.

-The wall will be built wholly at your own expense and you will be expected to compensate any adjoining owner for any damage to his property, garden or plants caused by the building of the wall, or the placing of footings and foundations.
+The wall will be built wholly at your own expense, and you will have to compensate any adjoining owner for any damage to his property, garden or plants caused by the building of the wall or the placing of footings and foundations.

 What happens if I cannot agree with my neighbour?

-If there is a disagreement about any work on a boundary line, including compensation, then Party Wall Surveyors can be appointed and the dispute settled using the resolution procedures in the Party Wall etc Act.
-This usually means that a Party Wall Award is agreed.
-For more details about disputes, see ‘Resolving disputes’.
+If there is a disagreement about any work on a boundary line, including compensation, then Party Wall Surveyors should be appointed, and the boundary dispute settled using the resolution procedures in the Party Wall etc Act.
+This usually means that a Party Wall Award is agreed upon.
+For more details about disputes, see ‘Resolving Disputes.